AndriiJunior/fotoGram_Flutter/README.md

 # foto_gram

 In this App I use Firebase to add user, to user authorization, add new foto and stream this photos in my app.
+App opens in the same way on both platform(IOS and Android)!

 Login page(first page)
 There are 2 text fields for email and password(they have check function, it's mean that  password text field must contain more than 6 symbols, email text field must contain "@",".".Password text field default hide your password, but if you wish you can press the button and see it.